About the Major in Human Communication Sciences

 Human Communication Sciences (HCS) majors are passionate about making a difference in people’s lives and enjoy learning about how to help children and adults to overcome difficulties in hearing, speech, language and learning.

-Most HCS students go on to medical school or to graduate programs in audiology, speech pathology, learning disabilities, neuroscience, dentistry, or biomedical engineering.
+Most HCS students go on to medical school or to graduate programs in health/science fields such as speech language pathology, audiology, neuroscience, psychology, and dentistry.
 Others begin work immediately in research laboratories or for health-related businesses.
+The major requirements give you the flexibility to choose courses that best fit your academic and career goals.

 Good Courses for First Year Students